$G_2$-instantons over asymptotically cylindrical manifolds

 The inequality holds trivially at $t=0$ and on $\partial W_{S}$ by $\left( \ref{eq bound on sigma}\right) $, hence on the whole of $W_{S}\times \left[ 0,T \right] $, by the maximum principle [\emph{Lemma \ref{Lemma max principle mfds w bdry}}]:

 using $\left\vert \Delta \phi \right\vert \leq L$ and \emph{Lemma \ref{Lemma max prin for sigma}}. \end{proof} \end{lemma}

-This defines a \emph{continuous} Hermitian bundle metric over our non-compact $W$:
+This defines a 1-parameter family of \emph{continuous} Hermitian bundle metrics over $W$:

-It remains of course to show that any $H_{S}$ can be smoothly extended for all $t\in \lbrack 0,\infty \lbrack $ and that the limit metric $H\left( t\right) $ is itself a smooth solution of the evolution equation on $W$, with satisfactory asymptotic properties along the tubular end.
+It remains to show that any $H_{S}$ can be smoothly extended for all $t\in \lbrack 0,\infty \lbrack $ and that the limit $H\left( t\right) $ is itself a smooth solution of the evolution equation on $W$, with satisfactory asymptotic properties along the tubular end.